Best in-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best in-ear headphones you can buy in 2020.

 Read the full review: SoundMagic E11BT

 These aren’t just water-resistant, but washable to IPX7 standards, so you can give them a thorough clean under the tap after use.
 Be careful soaking the only-splashproof 1-button remote, though – you’ll need that working for hands-free playback and call functions.

-Cheap headphones often suffer from thinness and brightness.
-Not here.
-The JVCs have decent weight in the bass, good punch and nicely projected vocals.
+While it's not unusual for cheap headphones to suffer from thinness and brightness, that's not the case here.
+The JVCs have decent weight in the bass department, good punch and nicely-projected vocals.